raghadafghani/Filtering-a-real-electrocardiographic-signal/README.md

 # Filtering-a-real-electrocardiographic-signal
- giveN two files ECG1.xlsx and ECG2.xlsx which need to be low-pass and high-pass filtered for subsequent processing (peak detection and classification).
+ given two files ECG1.xlsx and ECG2.xlsx which need to be low-pass and high-pass filtered for subsequent processing (peak detection and classification).
 # Part 1.
 Data Visualization
 These data are recordings of actual cardiac electrical signals.
 They are sampled at 360 Hz.